Skip to content

 dest=/opt/myapp update=yes version=1.2.4"

-Ansible use no extra daemons or apps, nor does it use any proprietary protocol.
+Ansible uses no extra daemons or apps, nor does it use any proprietary protocol.
 It uses SSH.
-The process is: ansible transfers a few files or plays to the server, tuns them and the deletes the files.
+The process is: ansible transfers a few files or plays to the server, runs them and then deletes the files.

-ControlPersist allows SSH connections to persist so frequent commands run over SSH don’t have to go through the initial handshake over and over again
+ControlPersist allows SSH connections to persist so frequent commands run over SSH do not need to go through the initial handshake again and again.

-Also there is something called Accelerated Mode, which connects with SSH initially then uses the AES key (on port 5099) for future transfers.
+There is also something called Accelerated Mode, which connects with SSH initially and then uses the AES key on port 5099 for future transfers.
 There is an extra package required to use the accelerated mode called python-keyczar.

 There are 2 exceptions:

-• must disable sudo passwords by setting NOPASSWD in sudoers file
+• The sudoers file needs requiretty disabled* You must disable sudo passwords by setting NOPASSWD in the sudoers file —

 • hosts: all accelerate: true […]